enricobottazzi/designated-verifier-proof/README.md

 <img src= "./imgs/dvs.png" align="center"/>
 </div>

-## Designated Verifier Signature in Practice
+## Designated Verifier Proof in Practice

-The essence of the DVS is based on a simple yet very powerful concept.
-Let's consider an example: Alice signs a message X a passes it to Bob (not using a DVS).
+The essence of the DVP is based on a simple yet very powerful concept.
+Let's consider an example: Alice signs a message X a passes it to Bob (not using a DVP).
 In this scenario Bob is able to check that the signature is valid and it actually comes from Alice.
 Bob can now share this proof with third parties and *anyone will be persuaded* by the fact "Alice signed message X".

-Using DVS, Alice genates a proof that tells that the signature of message X is valid *OR* that she knows the private key of the designated verifier.
+Using DVP, Alice genates a proof that tells that the signature of message X is valid *OR* that she knows the private key of the designated verifier.
 This proof is passed to Bob.
 Bob is aware that his private key hasn't been compromised by Alice, therefore he knows that the proof must be valid because the signature is valid.

 What if Bob wants to persuade other people that "Alice signed message X".
 He can still share the proof received by Alice to third parties but they wouldn't know whether:

 - The proof verifies because the signature is valid
 - The proof verifies because the verifier know his own private key (which is true by definition)

-With DVS *only the Designated Verifier will be persuaded* by the signature provided by the Prover.
+With DVP *only the Designated Verifier will be persuaded* by the signature provided by the Prover.

 ## Setup